 Travelling alone doesn’t have to equate to being lonely and in many ways I think it’s good for your mental health.
 I think that its possible for both extroverts and introverts to enjoy travelling alone too and you won’t truly know if its for you until you try it.

-6) It’s great for your confidence
+6) Solo travel is great for your confidence

 In my experience, we are capable for more than we credit ourselves for.
 You might think that you couldn’t go away alone, but if you decide to, you will realise that you can do it and your confidence will soar.